Question of the day: Is it time to rebrand your business?

 But if it has been a while since you really looked at your brand, it might be time to take a second look.

-Maybe you don’t need a full rebrand — maybe you just need a new tagline that reflects what your business offers today.
+Maybe you don’t need a full rebrand — maybe you just need a new tagline that reflects what your business offers today, perhaps after you’ve learned how to create digital products.

 TIP: If it’s been a while since you’ve taken a look at your brand, ask friends and colleagues to look at it and explain in their own words what THEY think your brand is all about.